Labelled seeds and the mutation group: Regular equivalence relations

 as required. \end{proof}

-\begin{eg} We illustrate \cref{regequivlem} by returning to the example of the labelled seed graph of type $\mathsf{A}_2$, from \cref{a2eg}.
-Let $G=M_2$ and let $\mathcal{S}$ be the vertices of the labelled seed graph for the cluster algebra generated by the seed $s_1$.
-Recall that $M_2$ acts on $\mathcal{S}$ by taking $s\cdot\mu_i$ to be the unique vertex adjacent to $s$ along an edge labelled $i$ (and $(1\;2)$ acts in the same way as $\mu_1\mu_2\mu_1\mu_2\mu_1$, so it will suffice to consider the action of the mutations).
+\begin{eg} We illustrate \Cref{regequivlem} by returning to the example of type $\typA{2}$, from \Cref{a2eg}.
+Let $G=M_2$ and let $\cS$ be the orbit of $s_1$.
+Recall that $M_2$ acts on $\cS$ with $s\cdot\mu_i$ given by the unique vertex adjacent to $s$ along an edge labelled $i$ and with the transposition $\tran{1}{2}$ acting in the same way as $\mu_1\mu_2\mu_1\mu_2\mu_1$, so it will suffice to consider the action of the mutations.